SpyrosChouliaras/Grafana-Dashboards/Monitoring_Docker_Containers_with_Grafana_and_cAdvisor.md

-# Monitor docker containers with aAdvisor and Grafana
+# Monitoring docker containers with aAdvisor and Grafana

 1) First create a prometheus.yml and docker-compose.yml files.
 Edit the files as follows: